term-world/traffic-circle-solution/README.md

 #### `south-west`

-An simple light to sense a crosswalk signal.
+A simple light to sense a crosswalk signal.

 * If the crosswalk signal is ✔️, the light becomes 🔴
 * If the crosswalk signal is ❌, the light becomes 🟢

-** this light uses `crosswalk` with the symbols ✔️❌
+** This stoplight uses the variable `crosswalk`; this variable can be used to store one of the following two emoji values (as a single character string) to represent if the crosswalk signal is active(✔️) or not active(❌).

 #### `east`